A Community Table: Democracy Edition

 - Registering your conversations

-- Picking a date, time, and an online platform on which to meet
+- Picking a date, time, and where to meet

-- Inviting guests (whoever you want!) and communicating when and on what platform you'll meet
+- Inviting guests (whoever you want!) and communicating when and how you'll meet

 - Reviewing the Table Host Guide and watching the facilitation webinars